-CIL is received without outstanding conditions; it is therefore recognised at the commencement date of the chargeable development in the Comprehensive Income and Expenditure Statement in accordance with the accounting policy for reserves set out above.
+CIL is received without outstanding conditions; it is therefore recognised at the commencement date of the chargeable development in the CIES in accordance with the accounting policy for reserves set out above.
 CIL charges will be largely used to fund capital expenditure.
 However, they may also be used to fund revenue expenditure.
-Once a decision has been made on how the funds will be allocated the revenue reserve to transferred to the appropriate part of the balance sheet (Capital Grants, Short Term Creditors or Earmarked Reserves).
+Once a decision has been made on how the funds will be allocated the revenue reserve is transferred to the appropriate part of the balance sheet (Capital Grants, Short Term Creditors or Earmarked Reserves).